OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   You can choose to exclude your anonymous information from our External Marketing &.
-Analytics and similar reports here.
+Analytics and similar reports by going to manage your privacy choices.
+Satellite TV only customers who have joined the AT&T Family of Companies can opt out www.att.com/directvprivacy.
 ' + '

 ' + '